When AGI Arrives

 These are some questions I’m still trying to find answers to.

-Will all world problems magically disappear?
+Will all (or even most) world problems magically disappear overnight?
 Almost certainly not.

-AGI may dramatically expand what we can do.
-But whether those capabilities translate into a better world will depend less on the tech itself, and more on how we choose to use it.
+AGI will dramatically expand what we can do.
+But whether those capabilities translate into a better world depends less on the tech itself, and more on how we choose to use it.

-When AGI comes, the bottleneck may no longer be intelligence, but human nature (haah, we’ve come full circle haven’t we?).
-Whether our human values of compassion and shared identity will be strong enough to take AI’s benefits global, or whether mutual distrust and unresolved tensions will continue preventing us from collectively advancing as a society.
+When AGI comes, the bottleneck is no longer intelligence, but human nature (back to square one!).
+Will our shared values - like compassion and identity - be strong enough to take AI’s benefits globally?
+Or will mutual distrust and unresolved tensions keep holding us back?